How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 You may have noticed a number of blue warnings go by in the log file.
 These are related to problems with the CSV data, which we will soon fix with FME.

-7. (Optional) Examine output Hyper file in Tableau
+7. (Optional) Examine the Output Hyper file in Tableau

-In Tableau, we can see that all of the columns correspond to the columns we read in from the CSV file with FME.
-Notice that the data types of the columns have all been set automatically by FME based on the best guess at what kind of data is inside each one.
-We can see that the LicenseRSN has correctly been set to a Number type and BusinessName is a String.
+In Tableau, we can see that all the columns match those we read from the CSV file using FME.
+Notice that the column data types have all been automatically set by FME based on a best guess of the data type in each column.
+We can see that the LicenseRSN has correctly been set to a Number type, and BusinessName is a String.

 ex2-p1-s7.png